mozilla/skywriter/docs/devguide/testing.html.markdown

 Running the Tests
 -----------------

-As of this writing, you will need [Firebug](http://getfirebug.com/) to view the results of the test suite.
+As of this writing, the test results are displayed to the browser console, so you will need [Firebug](http://getfirebug.com/) or similar.
 To run the tests from your browser, fire up the development server and then point your browser at [`http://localhost:4020/bespin/en/current/tests/editor.html`](http://localhost:4020/bespin/en/current/tests/editor.html).
 To run other tests, replace `editor` with the name of the test as appropriate.
 (You can find the names of the tests by looking at the names of the files in